crowdint/rails3-jquery-autocomplete/README.md

 As you may have noticed we are working through the backlog of issues and pull requests and trying to get those caught up.
 Couple of quick notes related to this.

-1. A new gem with Rails 4 will be forthcoming so users on Rails 4 don't need to point to master.
+1. A new gem with Rails 4 support HAS BEEN recently RELEASED (1.0.12).
 2. If there is a specific feature that is in master, but not in the gem I strongly suggest you point to the specific changeset that addresses your issue rather than directly at master.
 There are going to be a lot of changes going on here and while we will do our best; there will probably